UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

         <geographic>Expansion and Reform (1801-1861).</geographic>
     </subject>

-The final subject/geographic value actually matches one of the values listed in the Tennessee Social Studies K-12 Eras in American History.
-While it is placed in a geographic subject here in the XML, it should be in a temporal subject (as the date range following the text suggests).
-One value is placed in subject/topic.The following values are all of the exceptions:
+The final :code:`subject/geographic` value actually matches one of the values listed in the "Tennessee Social Studies K-12 Eras in American History".
+While it is placed in a :code:`geographic` :code:`subject` here in the XML, it should be in a :code:`temporal` :code:`subject` (as the date range following the text suggests).
+One value is placed in :code:`subject/topic`.The following values are all of the exceptions:

 We will want to remediate before migration, match on and transform these values during migration, or deal with them after migration.
-The string values also don't exactly match the string values present in topic[@displayLabel="Tennessee Social Studies K-12 Eras in American History"].
+The string values also don't exactly match the string values present in :code:`topic[@displayLabel="Tennessee Social Studies K-12 Eras in American History"]`.
 The eras ("Era 2 - ", "Era 3 - ", etc.) need to be added and the trailing periods removed for these to match.
 Below is a table of the values that need to be edited along with their appropriate match.